 11 x 8.5 in

-In 1968, Chisholm became the first Black woman elected to Congress, representing New York’s 12th congressional district in the House, and she ran for president of the United States in 1972.
-I’m invested in her candidacy for the extraordinary and lasting material change it produced and also for what could have been had any number of conditions been different and had any number of people made a different set of choices in that election.
-To recognize that what could have been is also to invest in what can be.
+In 1968, Chisholm became the first Black woman elected to Congress, representing New York’s 12th congressional district in the House.
+She ran for president of the United States in 1972.
+I’m invested in her candidacy for the extraordinary and lasting material change it inspired.
+I am also invested in speculating what could have happened had she been elected President in 1972; I am invested in what might have happened had any number of conditions been different and had any number of people made a different set of choices in that election.
+To recognize that what could have been, for me, is also to invest in what can be.

 Art for Philadelphia was organized by Meg Onli with River Jukes Hudson, Maori Karmael Holmes, Molly Brandt, Melissa MacNair, Caitlin Palmer, Kira Rodriguez, and Robert Chaney.